risingwavelabs/risingwave-docs-legacy/docs/deploy/risingwave-docker-compose.md

 * MinIO
 * Prometheus

+## Download the source file and start a cluster

 As prerequisites, you need to install [Docker Desktop](https://docs.docker.com/get-docker/) in your environment.
 Ensure that it is running before launching the cluster.